 All such copies must be sent via hard copy or electronic mail.

-If the complaint is against more than one SWA, the complaint must so clearly state and must be elevated immediately to the DWS SMA/Complaint Specialist for processing.
+If the complaint is against more than one SWA, the complaint must clearly state and must be elevated immediately to the DWS SMA/Complaint Specialist for processing.

-When a WP related complaint is filed against a Career Center, the proper office to handle the complaint is the Career Center office serving the area in which the alleged violation occurred.
+When a WP- related complaint is filed against a Career Center, the proper office to handle the complaint is the Career Center office serving the area in which the alleged violation occurred.

 When a WP related complaint is filed against more than one Career Center and is in regard to an alleged agency-wide violation the DWS SMA/Complaint Specialist must process the complaint.

 When a complaint is filed alleging a violation that occurred in the same State but through a different Career Center office, the Career Center office where the complaint is filed must ensure that the Complaint/Referral Form is completed and send the form to the appropriate local Career Center office for processing.
-A copy of the referral letter must be sent to the complainant via hard copy or e-mail.
+A copy of the referral letter must be sent to the complainant via hard copy or email.

-If a complaint regarding an alleged violation of the WP regulations is filed at the Career Center office by either a non-MSFW or MSFW, or their representative(s) (or if all necessary information has been submitted to the office), the appropriate Career Center office Complaint Specialist must investigate and attempt to resolve the complaint immediately upon receipt.
+If a complaint regarding an alleged violation of the WP regulations is filed at the Career Center office by either a non-MSFW or MSFW, or his/her representative(s) (or if all necessary information has been submitted to the office), the appropriate Career Center office Complaint Specialist must investigate and attempt to resolve the complaint immediately upon receipt.

 When a non-MSFW or his/her representative files a complaint regarding the WP regulations with DWS, or when a non-MSFW complaint is referred from the Career Center office the following procedures apply: